ksahin/kevinsahin.com/content/blog/python-web-scraping-101.md

 # Web Scraping 101 with Python

-In this post, which can be read as a follow up to our [ultimate web scraping guide](https://www.scrapingninja.co/blog/web-scraping-without-getting-blocked), we will cover almost all the tools Python offers you to web scrape.
+In this post we will cover almost all the tools Python offers you to web scrape.
 We will go from the more basic to the most advanced one and will cover the pros and cons of each.
 Of course, we won't be able to cover all aspect of every tool we discuss, but this post should be enough to have a good idea of which tools does what, and when to use which.

 *Note: when I talk about Python in this blog post you should assume that I talk about Python3.*